Moi0/ftp-retirement-consult-2020/status.md

 This summary aggregates common questions and concerns, and associated responses with references.
 It is not a verbatim transcript of the discussions.
 It does not synthesize discussions not directly related to the question of retiring the FTP service.

-As this thread consisted of many messages and interleaved ideas, if your position has been misrepresented, please send corrections to the thread on ietf@ietf.org or privately to Roman Danyliw (IESG tool representative).
+As this thread consisted of many messages and interleaved ideas, if your position has been missed or misrepresented, please send corrections to the thread on ietf@ietf.org or privately to Roman Danyliw (IESG tool representative).

 ## Explicitly Stated Positions
 The following are pointers to explicitly stated positions (and rationales) on the retirement plan.